 The children take part in Sports Day once a year in the summer in which parents are invited in to school and the children can show off all of the skills they have learnt that year.
 The children also take part in a variety of one off events throughout the year including intra-school competitions led by Sports leaders from local secondary schools and inter-school competitions against other schools in our local area as well as visits from inspiring sports personalities.
 We are a proud member of Christchurch School Sports Partnership which gives us access to high quality CPD for the staff and competitions for the children.

 We work closely with a number of outside agencies to provide sports clubs both after school as well as at lunchtimes.
 Staff also provide active clubs in the Spring and Summer terms during lunchtime.
-Disadvantaged (what’s the proper term?) children are also able to attend after school sports clubs with fees being met wholly or partly by the school.
+Children in receipt of Pupil Premium are also able to attend after school sports clubs with fees being met wholly or partly by the school.

 PE Embedded in School Life